=== WP Mail SMTP by WPForms ===

 SMTP (Simple Mail Transfer Protocol) is an industry standard for sending emails.
 Proper SMTP configuration helps increase email deliverability by using authentication.

-Popular email clients like Gmail, Yahoo, and Office 365 are in a constant battle with email spammers.
+Popular email clients like Gmail, Yahoo, Office 365, and Zoho are in a constant battle with email spammers.
 One of the things they look at is if an email is originating from the location it claims to be originating from.

 If the proper authentication isn't there, then emails either go in the SPAM folder or worst, don't get delivered at all.